scris/lndonio.github.io/_posts/2018-02-15-Grade8-Flanders.md

 slides:
  - title: A Dog of Flanders
-   slide-data: Aaron,Dominik,Jack,Jenny,Julie and Tom（The names are arranged in the alphabet order without priority）
+   slide-data: Aaron,Dominik,Jack,Jenny,Julie and Tom                       （The names are arranged in the alphabet order without priority）
    background: "#e74c3c"

  - title: Slide 2